Kubernetes CI/CD – Different From Monolith? Everything to Know About Kubernetes DevOps Pipelines

 The configuration management shift.

-The Kubernetes pipeline must addresses both dependency management and versioning, the core of configuration management.
+Your Kubernetes CI/CD must address both dependency management and versioning, the core of configuration management.
 Now that you have your head around the diminishing role of the build, you can start thinking about how configuration management will change.
-While you may still use a library management tool for bringing down open source code into a microservice ‘build,’ it will begin to look different.
+While you may still use a artifact management tool for bringing down open source code into a microservice ‘build,’ it will begin to look different.
 In fact, some of those libraries may be distributed as microservices themselves.

 In a monolith, developers control configuration management very tightly through the compile/line process.
-Because microservices are loosely coupled and shared across teams, developers have less control over the services their applications are consuming.
+Because microservices are loosely coupled and shared across teams, developers, DevOps and SREs have less control over the services their applications are consuming.
 They are not making those decisions at build by statically linking particular versions of shared objects.
-A Kubernetes pipeline takes dynamic linking to a complete new level.
-DeployHub does a particularly good job of solving this issue.
-It includes a back-end version control engine that integrates with the Kubernetes pipeline to auto increment microservice and therefore application versions.
-It continuously performs automated configuration management of the dependencies and creates maps of the cluster from BOM reports to microservice impact analysis.
+Kubernetes CI/CD takes dynamic linking to a complete new level.

 Inventory Management – Organization for Sharing

-DeployHub Evolves Your Pipeline to support a Kubernetes Pipeline
+DeployHub Evolves DevOps Pipeline to support Kubernetes CI/CD

 Your new Kubernetes pipeline